FRC2706/FVTS/README.md

 * Generic Armhf devices (such as the BeagleBone Black or the Jetson)
 * Linux x86 and x86_64

+NOTE: In order for MergeVision to be able to run it must be built with a Java version that is less than or equal to the Java runtime version that it will be run in

 It has been designed to be easy to setup and use, and only needs a few minor settings to pick which system you want to be ran on.
 It has samples for interfacing with NetworkTables and CsCore from any device, along with performing OpenCV operations.